 However, there are issues with this line of thinking.

-- In AGA, reduced blood flow is likely one cause of pattern hair loss.
+- In AGA, reduced blood flow is probably a cause and consequence of pattern hair loss, depending on where you’re looking.

 Any questions?
 You can reach me in the comments any time.